sfc-aqua/Qsafari/README.md

 # Qsafari

-Quantum algorithm safari for new comer.
+Quantum algorithm safari is a series of implementable Quantum Algorithms.
+This project is for mainly new comers of AQUA.

+## Reccomend

+Using Jupyter notebook and qiskit.

+## Criteria

+Make documents and implementation.